WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Shadab v.
 Goldberg, 2018 WL 4001767, 2D CIV.
 B277925 (22-Aug-2018) , the issue of partition was at the center of the dispute.
 The plaintiff, Shadab, owned a property with the defendant, Goldberg, as tenants in common.
 The plaintiff sought to partition the property, while the defendant sought to keep the property undivided.
 The court found that the plaintiff had a right to partition the property, and ordered the defendant to pay the plaintiff’s costs associated with the partition.
 The court also ordered the defendant to pay the plaintiff’s attorney’s fees.
 The court found that the defendant had acted in bad faith by refusing to agree to the partition, and that the plaintiff was entitled to compensation for the costs associated with the partition.

-Our partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
-Call the experienced real estate partition attorneys at Talkov Law at (510) 999-3300 or contact us online for a free consultation about your co-ownership issues.
+Our Piedmont partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
+Talkov law unlocks access to justice for co-owners by funding your case.
+For qualified cases, you pay no fees until we successfully partition your property by obtaining a sale on the market or to your co-owner!
+For a free consultation with California’s first and largest team of partition attorneys at Talkov Law at (510) 999-3300 or contact us online today.

-Talkov Law is Rated 5 out of 5 stars based on 52 customer reviews.
+Talkov Law is Rated 5 out of 5 stars based on 50 customer reviews.

 Contact Us Today for a Free Consultation & Pay No Retainer